lithops-cloud/lithops/README.md

 	!{sys.executable} -m pip install -U pywren-ibm-cloud==1.0.7

 ### Usage in notebooks
-When installed, you can use IBM-PyWren as usual inside a notebook:
+Once installed, you can use IBM-PyWren as usual inside a notebook:

 ```python
 import pywren_ibm_cloud as pywren